tommybusiness/interview-test-1/README.md

     - Task 1: Modify the theme as below:

-      1. On all the pages/templates except the homepage, it becomes a sticky header bar.
+       i.
+On all the pages/templates except the homepage, it becomes a sticky header bar.
 When you scroll down, the header with the background colour is fixed at the top.

         demo video: